Abduliraqi/webexcc-usecases/_pages/Prereq.md

 Before you start with adding the use cases to your demo tenant, you will need to have the following configuration already in your tenant:

+- Webex Connect WhatsApp, SMS and Bot configuration
 - Webex CC basic tenant configuration
-- Webex Connect WhatsApp and SMS configuration

 Please follow the below list to ensure that you have the needed configuration done.

+## Webex Connect preparation:

+The following need to be set up in order for the main Connect flows to work:
+-	WhatsApp configured in the Connect Tenant.
+- SMS configured in the Connect Tenant.
+-	QA and Task Bots

 ## Webex CC preparation: